The ASCEND Classroom

-The evidence is clear that student efficacy, levers for success, and expression of competencies must meet the increasing demands of the post-secondary world and complex work environments.
-Measures of success are rapidly moving beyond literature and math to a more broad understanding of the dimensions of learning and capacity of the student as they are able to express with fluidity the 4Cs of the 21st Century educational model in practical, daily life.*
+The evidence is clear that student efficacy, levers for success, and expression of competencies must meet the increasing demands of the postsecondary world and complex work environments.
+Measures of success are rapidly moving beyond literature and math to a more broad understanding of the dimensions of learning and agency of the student as they are able to express with fluidity the 4Cs of the 21st Century educational model in practical, daily life.*

 We also know that students feel the most healthy emotionally and engaged when their school environment is relevant to their life goals.*

-ASLeadership provides the tools and foundation for an evaluated and progressive learning process that is transformational as it enhances the student and teacher exchange throughout their elementary and secondary educational experience.
+Student leadership provides the tools and foundation for an evaluated and progressive learning process that is transformational as it enhances the student and teacher exchange throughout their elementary and secondary educational experience.

 Evelyn (grade 11) with her mentor, Ms. Suzanne Gagliese, Vice President, Microsoft

 ASL is working to enhance the tools that align students, teaching, lessons, experiences and evaluations to support progressive modern day success.

 "Leadership, like swimming, cannot be learned by reading about it." - Henry Mintzberg

 ASL Classroom Dynamic

 The ASL classroom is in schools run by enthusiastic and caring staff.
 We work to support their dynamic space that promotes essential learning and innovation skills.
 Each SWLSB school has a unique leadership program.
 ASL provides a link to support growth and development.